 With the acceptance of BYOD and general proliferation of mobile devices, the modern enterprise may need hundreds or even thousands of mobile applications.
 New mobile projects typically have new requirements that were not anticipated by the existing services.
 You could go back and try to expand the scope of the old services, but they are already in production, and so in many situations a new REST API is created for each new project.

 And so the API building process continues over time with various developers, consultants, and contractors.
 The REST APIs are often written with different tools and developer frameworks.
 They run on different servers or in the cloud.
-They are tied to different databases and file storage systems.
+REST APIs are tied to different databases and file storage systems.
 Each new service has different security mechanisms, credential strategies, user management systems, and API parameter names, as this diagram illustrates.

 The result, as you can imagine, is a giant mess.
 Data access rights are confused, user management is complex, and application deployment is cumbersome.
 The system is difficult to manage, impossible to scale, and full of security holes.
 API documentation is nonexistent.
 Often, companies can’t define what all the services do, or even where all of the endpoints are located.